 Celia Elliott is a science writer and technical editor in the Department of Physics at the University of Illinois at Urbana-Champaign.
 She has been teaching technical communications to upper-level undergraduate physics majors since 2000, and recently developed, with S. Lance Cooper, a graduate technical writing course.

 John Gallagher is an assistant professor of English.
 He focuses on writing studies, especially digital writing technologies, audience theory, and interface design.
 He teaches business and technical writing, technical communication, and rhetoric.

-Megan Mericle is a PhD student in Writing Studies.
+Megan Mericle is a PhD candidate in Writing Studies.
 Her research focuses on the construction of expertise and citizenship in literate activity surrounding citizen science.
-She is an Assistant Director for the Center for Writing Studies.
+She previously served as the Assistant Director for the Center for Writing Studies.
 In her work with Writing Across Engineering and Science, she is conducting research on graduate student experiences in the STEM Writing Practice/Pedagogy course and on writing practices in student organizations in Physics.

 Rebecca Avgoustopoulos is a PhD student in Writing Studies.
 She has taught First-Year Writing and Business Writing, and is currently focused on pursuing her research interests in writing across disciplines.
 She works with faculty to integrate writing into their STEM-oriented classrooms and to evaluate its influence on student learning.

 Patrick Carzon is a graduate student in the Department of Physics at the University of Illinois at Urbana-Champaign.
 He does research in Heavy-Ion Nuclear Collisions and works on constructing conserved charges in the initial conditions used by theoretical simulations.